warrior1211421/Gaming-Techies/content/posts/top-10-list-best-gaming-chair-for-short-people-with-buyers-guide.md

   ### Height

   Height is the first and foremost thing a short person should look for while buying a chair for himself.
-You must look for a chair that is compatible with your own height so that when you sit on it to play the game, it should not irritate you.
+You must look for a chair that is compatible with your height so that when you sit on it to play the game, it should not irritate you.

-  The benefit of a chair having the height in accordance with your own is that it will provide you comfort and will prevent you from any backache and neck pain.
+  The benefit of a chair having the height according to your own is that it will provide you comfort and prevent backache and neck pain.
 Otherwise, you will have to suffer a lot of pain and unrest while sitting in a chair that is heightened or even lower than your height.

   So make sure to look at the height of the chair you buy.
-One of the best things you can do about buying a chair of suitable height is that you can buy a chair that comes with an option of seat-height adjustment.
-If you buy a chair with the seat-height adjustment, you can alter its dimensions according to your own convenience, and even when the chair is to be used by a person taller than you can also use it.
+One of the best things you can do about buying a chair of suitable height is buying a chair that comes with an option of seat-height adjustment.
+If you buy a chair with the seat-height adjustment, you can alter its dimensions according to your convenience, and even when the chair is to be used by a person taller than you can also use it.
 So it’s a good option to think of.

   ### Comfort

   A gamer can never ignore comfort.
-While playing for long hours in your whole day, if you are not comfortable in your chair, it can have a lot of consequences like losing the game and even severe health issues, including backache and neck pain.
+While playing for long sessions in your whole day, if you are not comfortable in your chair, it can have a lot of consequences like losing the game and even severe health issues, including backache and neck pain.

-  So to avoid such a condition, think of buying a comfortable chair before-hand so that you would not have to lose both- your game and your health.
+  So to avoid such a condition, think of buying a comfortable chair beforehand so that you would not have to lose both- your game and your health.

-  ### **What makes a Gaming Chair Comfortable?**
+  ### What makes a Gaming Chair Comfortable?

-  There are certain things that make a gaming chair comfortable and let it meet your needs and expectations.
+  Certain things make a gaming chair comfortable and let it meet your needs and expectations.

-  **Check for Lumbar Support:** If a chair allows you great seating, then it might be proven comfortable for you.
+  Check for Lumbar Support: If a chair allows you great seating, then it might be proven comfortable for you.

-  **Skin-friendly material:** The material of a chair should be skin-friendly so that it should not irritate you when you sit in your chair, even for a whole day.
+  **Skin-friendly material:** The chair's material should be skin-friendly so that it should not irritate you when you sit in your chair, even for a whole day.

   **Neck support:** It must give your neck comfortable support.
 For this, you might consider buying a chair with headrest cushions.